brunosantanati/git-tests/README.md

 ##################################################

-Delete last commit but preserve the related changes: git reset --soft HEAD~1
+Delete last commit but preserve the related changes in the staging area: git reset --soft HEAD~1

 Delete last commit but it DOES NOT preserve the related changes (CAUTION: it's not reversable):